Click To Call: (973) 377-7377

 Bottom Line

 If the judge rules in favor of the landlord, a Warrant for Possession is issued, meaning that the eviction will take place.
-Understanding this process will help you be better prepared in case you need to evict a tenant.
+Understanding this process will help you be better prepared in case you find yourself entangled in the eviction process.

 If you have more specific questions about New Jersey eviction laws, contact Lone Eagle Management!
 Our team of experts can provide guidance to make this a stress-free process for you.